Skip to content

 Pipeline (Prefect)

-Prefect flows handle orchestration — sequencing agent calls, managing retries, and tracking runs.
+Prefect flows handle orchestration -- sequencing agent calls, managing retries, and tracking runs.
 No business logic lives in flows.
 Each flow is a thin wrapper that calls agents and persists results.
+The Prefect server runs self-hosted inside the Fly.io container (not Prefect Cloud), backed by a dedicated Neon Postgres database.

 Agents